saeedbrohi/software-Assignment/Paper1/readme.md

-To investigate what language features (or library design) needs to be supported to encourage the use of the method-chaining style, we manually analyzed randomly-sampled 385 chains and the code around them.
-Since we are interested in why method invocations are not chained, the population of the random sampling was the chains of all lengths (including non-chained invocations) in 2018.
+To investigate what language features (or library design) needs to be supported to encourage the use of the method-chaining style, they manually analyzed randomly-sampled 385 chains and the code around them.
+Since they are interested in why method invocations are not chained, the population of the random sampling was the chains of all lengths (including non-chained invocations) in 2018.
-We attempted to find code patterns that could be transformed into the method-chaining style if Java supported an appropriate language feature or the library supported appropriate API design.
-In what follows, we present the found patterns with their description by example and the number of their occurrences in the randomlysampled dataset.
+They attempted to find code patterns that could be transformed into the method-chaining style if Java supported an appropriate language feature or the library supported appropriate API design.
+In what follows, they present the found patterns with their description by example and the number of their occurrences in the randomlysampled dataset.
 We then present appropriate language features or API design for those patterns.
 At the end of this subsection, we summarize the estimated ratios of those patterns in the population.